cvclass-fun/pedestrian_detector_torch/README.md

 th download/download_pretrained_models.lua
 ```

-Benchmark evaluation algorithms need to be downloaded from the [caltech website](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/) before proceeding to benchmark the trained network.
+For benchmark, other evaluation algorithms need to be downloaded before proceeding to evaluate the trained network.
 To download all available algorithms simply do the following:

 ```bash
 th download/download_extract_algorithms.lua